 Earlier, I mentioned my distress and confusion when my daughter was releasing her tension after a day at school.
 When I finally realised that this behaviour was her way of trying to tell me something, everything changed.
 I found that the best way to help her was to work on my own triggered anxieties.
 The outcome was that as I became more calm, so did she, with a flow-on effect to those around us.

-In order to support your children, sometimes it is necessary to address your own childhood wounding as the source of your anxieties.
-This is a perfectly normal process, and your Counsellor/Psychotherapist will be able to guide you as you to connect with and understand your own triggered reactions.
-The benefits for you and your children can extend beyond just behavioural changes, with flow-on effects in other areas of their lives – social, emotional, physical and academic.
+In order to support your children, sometimes it is necessary to address your own anxieties.
+This is a perfectly normal process, and my role is to support you in your own healing process.
+The benefits for you and your children can extend beyond just behavioural changes.
+You will likely find the impact flows into other areas of their lives – social, emotional, physical and academic.